Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 View the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):

-* Service Name, Logical Name, Description, Owning Team, Tags, Attributes, Endpoints, Catalog Items, Subscriptions, Active Version, Spec, Create on / Modified on date by User
+* Service Name, Logical Name, Description, Owning Team, Tags, Attributes, Endpoints, Active Version, Spec, Created on / Modified on date by User
 * Per Service Version Tags and Attributes
 * The API Specification and Methods
 * Endpoints listening for requests to the service
-* Catalog Items (APIs)
-* Dependency Analysis graph

 ## Create an API Service